 And yet there are times a marriage cannot be saved – not because of any lack on God’s part, but because one or both parties involved do not give God the opportunity to do His work.
 The “big A’s” may indicate circumstances where this is the case;

 Let me be clear; God can and does restore marriages where these big issues are present.
 It’s not the presence or absence of any of these problems; it’s whether your spouse’s behavior is persistently destructive.
-And it’s about whether or not the people involved are giving God the opportunity to do His work in their lives.
+And it’s about whether or not the people involved – both you and your spouse – are giving God the opportunity to do His work in their lives.

 How Do You Know?